 Start Preparing Now, Before Disaster Strikes…

-For the majority of the States in the United States, gun registries and the documentation of firearms are not mandated, so it is vital for members to privately keep track of their own firearm information.
-Vital information to keep track includes a list of the firearms with their makes, models, and serial numbers.
+For the majority of the states in the United States, gun registries and the documentation of firearms are not mandated, so it is imperative for members to privately keep track of their own firearm information.
+Vital information to keep track of includes a list of the firearms with their makes, models, and serial numbers.
 Additional information to keep track of include who the firearm was purchased from, where the firearm was obtained, and when it came into the gun owner’s possession.

 Storing Your Information

 It is always a good idea to keep documentation of your firearm separate from the firearm itself, in case your home or vehicle is ever burglarized.

 Should you ever need the information, keep a hard copy safely stored in a fireproof lockbox, or an encrypted USB drive or cloud-based digital copy for easy access.
 If your gun is stolen and you can’t provide this information to law enforcement, the chances of you recovering your stolen firearm are slim to none.

 For any questions, call U.S. LawShield and ask to speak to your Independent Program Attorney, who will help to ensure your Second Amendment rights are preserved and intact.